 - In the event that the client cancels the gardening service upon the arrival of CGS, we reserve the right to charge the full labour cost for that visit.

 - If CGS are unable to gain access due to a locked gate, CGS reserve the right to charge the full labour cost for that visit.

 - CGS reserves the right to stop the working process or cancel the booking due to adverse weather conditions which are not allowing CGS to perform the required service.

-- CGS reserves the right to refuse, cease or stop the service process at any time if any staff of CGS are abused, threatened or disrespected in any way by the client.
+- CGS reserves the right to refuse, cease, or stop the service process at any time if any staff of CGS is abused, threatened, or disrespected in any way by the client.

 - The Site